jossemarGT/resume/RESUME.md

-# Jonnatan Jossemar Cordero
+# Jossemar Cordero

-I am a maker who truly enjoys learning, teaching, creating, and experimenting.
-I believe that complex problems must be solved at the human level first, and then we can start discussing technology.
+I enjoy working in the technology industry because it allows me to learn through research, experimentation, and community building.
+Although I prefer designing solutions, I value the lessons from my engineering manager days, particularly that we must prioritize the human aspect before addressing complex problems with technology.

 | <!-- -->      | <!-- -->              | <!-- -->      | <!-- -->
 |:---           |:---                   |:---           |:---